powsybl/powsybl-core/docs/grid_model/extensions.md

     .add();
 ```

-The participation status and the participation factor are multi-variants: they can vary from one variant to another.
+The participation status, the participation factor, the maxP override and the minP override are multi-variants: they can vary from one variant to another.

 This extension is provided by the `com.powsybl:powsybl-iidm-extensions` module.